 Download Office 2019 From Microsoft: $149.99

 Despite shifting focus to Microsoft 365, which used to be called Office 365, Microsoft still sells Office Home & Student 2019 for a one-time charge of $149.99.
 This includes Word, Excel, PowerPoint and OneNote but lacks some solutions Microsoft 365 has.
-However, these may or may not be relevant to you: Outlook, Publisher (PC only), Access (PC only) and the OneDrive and Skype cloud services.
+These missing solutions may or may not be relevant to you: Outlook, Publisher (PC only), Access (PC only) and the OneDrive and Skype cloud services.

-You can buy some pieces of the Office suite individually, but with Word 2019 priced at $139.99, if you plan on using even 1 more Office app, it’s a better deal to buy the whole platform.
+You can buy some pieces of the Office suite individually, but considering Word 2019 is $139.99, if you plan on using even 1 more Office app, it’s a better deal to buy the whole platform.

-No matter where you get Office 2019 from, it’s not updated monthly like Microsoft 365 is, so you’ll never see new features added; what you buy is what you get.
+No matter where you get Office 2019, it won't be updated monthly like Microsoft 365 is.
+That means you’ll never see new features added.
+What you buy is what you get.
 However, you will get security patch updates “as required,” Daniel Vargas, Microsoft director of product marketing, told Tom’s Hardware.

-However, it's very possible that you don’t care if your Office software is updated regularly.
+It's very possible that you don’t care if your Office software is updated regularly.
 Heck, you may even be okay with an older version of Office, say Office 2016, which you can still find keys for from third-party sellers for cheaper than Office 2019.
-However, Office 2016 will reach end of life (EoL) for most on October 13, 2020, meaning Microsoft won’t provide security updates for it anymore.
+However, Office 2016 has reached end of life (EoL), meaning Microsoft no longer provides security updates for it.
 If you can settle for the 2016 version of Office, you can, as of this writing, get it from Kinguin for PCDestination for about $50.
 But customer service may be lacking (more on that later).